-Individual or Group Education Plans will be used to address specific needs for children identified as requiring SEND Support.
+A provision map documenting the interventions on children's Support Plans is used to address specific needs for children identified as requiring SEND support.

 In school, support staff work alongside class teachers to ensure all children receive maximum access to the curriculum.